bigeasy/prolific/prolific.file/README.md

 ## Prolific File

-A file logger for the Prolific logging framework.
+A rotating file logger for the Prolific logging framework.